-Once I became a parent, I learned a lot of things… like the fact that actually making your toddler to eat vegetables can be about as easy as making your cat wear pants.
-Some things just don’t feel worth the battle… but as a parent, I want the best for my babe, and that includes wanting him to be healthy.
+Once I became a parent, I learned a lot of things… like the fact that actually making your toddler eat vegetables can be about as easy as making your cat wear pants.
+Some things just don’t feel worth the battle… but as a parent, I want the best for my kid, and that includes wanting him to be healthy.

 I am a BIG believer in food as medicine, food as prevention, and also as food as poison.

 Food as poison sounds terribly strong, I know, but really – that’s what sugar and processed grains / empty carbs are.
 Don’t get me wrong – we eat the stuff.
 I just can not allow my child’s diet to be 75% crap.

 I just can’t.
 I’m also a really big believer in food as a cause of children acting out, and sleeping poorly.
 Our bodies just weren’t designed to function well on the processed stuff we reach for automatically.
 I know my whole life is better when I eat well, and I want that for my kids too.

-So I’ve found some great methods for getting my toddler to eat vegetables – everything from sneaking veggies into toddler food and making vegetables and fruit more appealing to him.
+So I’ve found some great methods for getting my toddler to eat vegetables – everything from sneaking veggies into toddler food to making vegetables and fruit more appealing to him.